Bike Ownership & Bike Insurance Transfer Process

 • Tip 6: Also, submit the address proof and three passport-size photographs.

-Documents Required for Transferring Bike Ownership
+What Documents are Required for Transferring Bike Ownership?

-• Registration Certificate for the bike
+• Registration Certificate (RC) of the bike

 • Pollution & Insurance Certificate

 • Form 28 is a no-objection certificate.
-The seller is supposed to submit 3 copies of it at RTO.
+The seller is supposed to submit 3 copies of it at the RTO.

 • Form 29 states the selling and buying of the bike by two parties.
 There should be 2 copies that are supposed to be submitted at the RTO